mozilla/webmaker-core/README.md

 ## Contribute

 This repository contains the core features of Webmaker.
 We utilize the [wiki](https://github.com/mozilla/webmaker-core/wiki) and [issues](https://github.com/mozilla/webmaker-core/issues) to track the whole project.
-The Android code resides at [webmaker-android](https://github.com/mozilla/webmaker-android/) and the desktop view at [webmaker-browser](https://github.com/mozilla/webmaker-browser/).
+The Android code resides at [webmaker-android](https://github.com/mozilla/webmaker-android/) and the desktop viewer at [webmaker-browser](https://github.com/mozilla/webmaker-browser/).

 Found a bug?
 Have an idea?
-File a [new issues](https://github.com/mozilla/webmaker-core/issues/new).
+File [new issues](https://github.com/mozilla/webmaker-core/issues/new).

 ## Roadmap